The Newbies Guide to Hermit Crabs

 - Mix the play sand and coco fiber together, roughly 5 parts DRY sand to 1 part DRY coco

-- Can be insulated with Reflectix Reflective Roll Insulation http://amzn.to/1PLR1zg
+- Can be insulated with Reflectix Reflective Roll Insulation or other DIY options http://amzn.to/1PLR1zg

 - Place on the back wall of the tank to provide gradient heat.
 (Warm and cool zones)